Skip to main content

 STUDY OVERVIEW

-*The starting dose was 3 breaths, 4x daily (during waking hours).
-Dose escalations (1 breath, 4x daily) could occur up to every 3 days, with a target maintenance dose of 9 breaths, 4x daily, and a maximum of 12 breaths, as clinically tolerated.1,2
+*In the INCREASE trial, the starting dose was 3 breaths, 4x daily (during waking hours) with the TYVASO nebulizer.
+Dose escalations (1 breath, 4x daily) could occur up to every 3 days, with a target maintenance dose of 9 breaths, 4x daily, and a maximum of 12 breaths, as clinically tolerated.2,3

 TYVASO was evaluated across multiple clinical endpoints